 When taking food deliveries that are going to take a while to move from the delivery point and load into the cold room it is good practice to turn the cold room off at the control panel to stop the refrigeration cycle.
 This will stop the refrigeration effect and reduce the possibility of the internal evaporator freezing as shown below.

-Heavy snow on the roof indicates moisture ingress, typically caused by the door being left open for prolonged periods of time with cold store switched on.
+Heavy snow on the roof indicates moisture ingress, typically caused by the door being left open for prolonged periods of time.